learn-co-curriculum/data-types-readme/README.md

 ###Creating Strings

-There are a number of ways to create a string.
+There are two ways to create a string.
 In fact, we've already created a string just by typing `"hello"`.

 Try it out by opening up IRB, and typing `"hello".class`

 You should see a return value of ` => String `.
 You can actually call `.class` on any object to find out what type of data, i.e. what class, it is.

+**The Literal Constructor:** This is the method through which we created our "hello" string.

-You can also create a string with `String.new`.
+**The Class Constructor:** You can also create a string with `String.new`.
 This will create an empty string.

 `String.new("hello")` on the other hand, will create this string: `"hello"`.
 For the most part, you will create strings using the first method discussed here––simply by enclosing whatever text you want in quotes.

 ###Operating on Strings

 Because every string is an instance of, or is based on, Ruby's String class, there are certain behaviors, or methods, available to us for operating on them.
-You can learn more about the many String methods by reading the Ruby documentation on Strings.
+You can learn more about the many String methods by reading the [Ruby documentation](http://ruby-doc.org/core-2.2.0/String.html) on Strings.
 For now, we'll just take a look at a few examples.

 ```ruby
 "hello".size